Waiting for Veteran Disability Benefits – How long does it take?

 The VA encourages veterans to take advantage of assistance in filing their claims.
 See Veterans Disability Benefits-How do I apply? for additional information.

 It is very important that you do everything you can to file a complete application.
 If there is an error or missing information that leads to an initial denial, appeals can take even longer.
-Some vets who appeal a denied claim can wait three years or more for a resolution.
+Some vets who appeal a denied claim can years for a resolution.